karembadawy/blog.alexsec.com/_posts/2017-3-11-library-book.md

 [f000:fff0]>
 ```
-So either `file` is wrong or `r2` is the wrong one, now things started to get more confusing.
+Now things started to get more confusing.
 It will make sense why it segfaulted if it was bios.
 After a quick look at the strings using `izz` command, I found these strings which means that indeed it is not a bios file
 ```
 $Info: This file is packed with the BSI executable packer http://BSI.sf.net $\n
 $Id: BSI 3.91 Copyright (C) 1996-2013 the BSI Team.
 All Rights Reserved. $\n
 GCC: (Ubuntu 5.4.0-6u\e1~16
 ```
-So it is not a bios file.
 After checking the website, I realized that BSI is not a binary packer at all!
 Actually the first string looks extremly similar to the one made by UPX packer, So I would try replacing all instances of `BSI` with `UPX` then unpacking it using UPX
 ```
 [f000:fff0]> e search.from=0x0
 [f000:fff0]> e search.to = 0xffffffff